-Superior comparative adverbs mean something is more than something else.
+Superior comparative adjectives show that something is more than something else.

-Inferior ones mean something is less than something else.
+Inferior ones indicate that something is less than something else.

 Equal ones mean that something is equal to something else.

-To form regular comparative sentences in French (yes, there are irregulars—you just can’t catch a break, can you?), sandwich your adjectives between the following words:
+To form regular comparative sentences in French, sandwich your adjectives between the following words:

 - plus…que (more…than/___er than) for superior comparisons

 - aussi…que (as…as) or autant que (as much/many as) for equal comparisons